MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Allows users to create new profiles, using the **Add profile** option.
-If you enable this policy or don't configure it, Google Chrome allows users to use **Add profile** on the Identity flyout menu or the Settings page to create new profiles.
+If you enable this policy or don't configure it, Microsoft Edge allows users to use **Add profile** on the Identity flyout menu or the Settings page to create new profiles.

 If you disable this policy, users cannot add new profiles from the Identity flyout menu or the Settings page.